 For more information on what your BikeMaine registration fee includes, see the FAQ below entitled, “What does my registration fee include?”

-*Please note that the ride is limited to 400 riders and registration is first-come-first-served.
+*Please note that the ride is limited to 450 riders and registration is first come, first served.
 We cannot guarantee that there will be spots still available if you wait to register.
 For more information on our cancellation policy see the FAQ below entitled, “What if I registered for BikeMaine, but now have to cancel?“

 Your registration fee includes:

-- 3 hearty, delicious meals each day, with the exception that riders are on their own for the first 3 meals we are in the layover community, where there is a wide array of restaurants and markets available
+- 3 hearty, locally-sourced meals each day, with the exception that riders are on their own for dinner, breakfast, and lunch when we are in the layover community, where there is a wide array of restaurants and markets available

 - Well-stocked rest stops for recharging and refueling